 Statewide, the presence of as many as 100,000 vacant and abandoned homes drove down neighborhood property values and became magnets for criminal activity.
 Our communities needed help, and Western Reserve Land Conservancy stepped up.

-In March 2011, the Land Conservancy launched Thriving Communities Institute, a statewide effort to help revitalize our urban centers, and named nationally known expert Jim Rokakis as its director.
+In March 2011, the Land Conservancy launched Thriving Communities Institute (now Thriving Communities), a statewide effort to help revitalize our urban centers, and named nationally known expert Jim Rokakis as its director.

 Today, Thriving Communities is working with cities and organizations throughout Ohio to transform vacant, unsafe and unproductive properties into useful ones.
 In the process, communities are finding new opportunities to attract economic growth, add green space and support safe, beautiful neighborhoods.

 Our cities have thrived in the past.
 We believe they will thrive again in the future.